ESGF/esgf.github.io/2019-Future-Arch-Workshop.md

 - Compute on data
 - Platforms, system administration

 The meeting aims to agree on a roadmap for future architecture directions in ESGF.
-The meeting results will be presented and discussed at the upcoming ESGF Face-to Face Conference in March 2020 in Toulouse.
+The meeting results will be presented and discussed at the upcoming ESGF Face-to-Face Conference in March 2020 in Toulouse.

 #### Sponsorship